 Additionally, certain services must be covered without out-of-pocket costs for consumers because they’re considered preventive.
 These services include prenatal visits and screening, folic acid supplements and counseling and intervention for tobacco cessation.

 MoneyGeek consulted an expert in the health insurance industry to provide more insight into why giving birth is so expensive and what consumers can do to manage these costs.

 - Why does delivering a baby cost so much?

 - What can consumers do to manage the costs of having a baby, including fertility treatments if needed?

 Founder & CEO, predictabill.com

 We also used cost estimates for ongoing and one-time purchases from Babycenter.com to find additional average costs associated with having a baby, such as formula, diapers and other supplies.
-We used the Consumer Price Index’s inflation rate to adjust these consumer costs to the current inflation rate (9.1%).
+These costs were gathered in August 2022.

 - Baby Center.
 "First-Year Baby Costs Calculator."
 Accessed August 19, 2022.

 - Centers for Disease Control and Prevention, National Center for Health Statistics.
 "Infant Mortality Rates by State."
 Accessed April 25, 2023.

 - Centers for Disease Control and Prevention, Vital Statistics Surveillance Report.
 "Births: Provisional Data for 2021."
 Accessed April 25, 2023.